istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 as the gRPC authority.

 - **Fixed** external SDS provider for gateways to use the credential name (after stripping the `sds://` prefix) as the SDS resource name instead of the provider name.
 This allows multiple gateways using the same SDS provider to request different certificates.
-For MUTUAL TLS, the CA certificate resource name is correctly derived as `<credential-name>-cacert`.
+For `MUTUAL` TLS, the CA certificate resource name is correctly derived as `<credential-name>-cacert`.
 When neither a UDS socket nor an SDS extension provider is configured, the gateway now falls back to fetching certificates via ADS (Kubernetes Secrets) instead of failing silently.
   ([Issue #57080](https://github.com/istio/istio/issues/57080))

 - **Fixed** a bug where istiod did not reload its CA root certificate when it rotated if the certificate is provided via files (for example, when using an external CA such as istio-csr).

 - **Fixed** the XDS `api` generator (MCP config serving) to require a verified control-plane identity.
-Previously any client that could reach istiod's XDS port could read Istio config across all namespaces.
+  Previously, any client that could reach istiod's XDS port could read Istio config across all namespaces.
-Disable with ENABLE_XDS_API_GENERATOR_AUTH=false if needed for compatibility.
+  Disable with `ENABLE_XDS_API_GENERATOR_AUTH=false` if needed for compatibility.

 ## Telemetry